Nozarashi-1/mac-changer/README.md

 MAC Address Changer

 A simple Python script to change the MAC address of a network interface on Linux-based systems.

-📌 Description:
+📌 Description

 This program allows users to spoof the MAC (Media Access Control) address of a specified network interface.
 MAC spoofing can be useful for testing network security, enhancing privacy, or bypassing MAC filters on networks.

-    ⚠️ Note: This script requires root privileges and works only on systems with the ifconfig utility (usually pre-installed on most Unix/Linux distributions).
+    ⚠️ Note: This script requires root privileges and works only on systems with the ifconfig utility.

 🚀 Features